deffi/svg_extrude/README.md

 Notes:
   * STL and AMF objects are always centered on the print bed individually, even if the "auto-center parts" option is off.
 3MF objects (whether in a single file or in multiple files) are aligned according to their coordinates.
+This does not seem to be the case for the Z direction, where all object appear to be dropped to the print bed.
   * Elephant's foot compensation cannot be used if there are multiple objects in the first layer because it will be applied to each object individually.
   * "Complete individual objects" cannot be used because the slicer will refuse